 In the emplacement ventilation system, airflow is drawn through the subsurface by fans located on the surface at the top of the exhaust shafts.
 Ambient air enters the ramps and intake shafts and is distributed either directly from the ramps to the access mains or through intake shaft access drifts to the access mains.
 Fresh air from the access mains passes through the turnout bulkhead airflow regulators into the turnouts and then enters the emplacement drifts.
 Automated regulators located in the turnout bulkheads control the airflow distribution into the emplacement drifts.
-Air flows from the exhaust shafts through shaft access drifts.
+Air flows from the emplacement drifts directly to the exhaust mains.
+The airflow travels from the exhaust main to the exhaust shafts through shaft access drifts.
 The surface-based fans draw air through the exhaust shafts to the surface where it is discharged to the atmosphere.
 High-efficiency particulate air filters are not required at the subsurface facility ventilation exhaust points to the surface since there are no Category 1 or 2 event sequences that can lead to a breach of a waste package in the subsurface.
 There are no normal operations in the subsurface facility that require filtered ventilation for radiological control purposes.
-Calculations on resuspension of potential contaminated material from the surface of the waste packages and radiological activation of air and dust particles also show that high-efficiency particulate air filters are not required for normal operations in the subsurface for normal operations (Section 1.8.2.2.2).
+Calculations on resuspension of potential contaminated material from the surface of the waste packages and radiological activation of air and dust particles also show that high-efficiency particulate air filters are not required for normal operations (Section 1.8.2.2.2).